 Types of Coverage

 Students on a budget can get all the essential coverages with Progressive.
-Those with a little more wiggle room (and after-market vehicle additions like stereos and rims) might want to consider optional coverages like custom parts and equipment value ($5,000 limit).
-And if you have collision coverage and your pet is injured in an accident, Progressive will cover your vet bills (up to a limit).
+Those with a little more wiggle room, and after-market vehicle additions like stereos and rims, might want to consider optional coverages like custom parts and equipment value ($5,000 limit).
+And if you have collision coverage and your pet is injured in an accident, Progressive will cover your vet bills ($1,000 limit).

-If you finance your car, you may be interested in Progressive’s add-on loan/lease payoff coverage, which pays your car’s remaining balance if it’s totaled.
+If you finance your car, you may be interested in Progressive’s add-on loan/lease payoff coverage, which pays your car’s remaining balance if it’s totaled (up to 25% of total value).
 For rideshare drivers, Progressive offers add-on rideshare coverage that extends your personal auto coverages to the times you’re waiting for a match and bridges your deductible gaps during other periods of ridesharing.

 Progressive has a good student discount for full-time college students under 23 with at least a “B” average.
 Students can also enjoy discounts for using online quotes, signing documents online, going paperless, driving safely, and making automatic payments, among others.